bbriatte/homebridge-ps4-waker-platform/README.md

 * `pollingInterval`: If set, poll the device each interval
 * `apps`: Contains all apps action that you want to trigger using HomeKit on your device.
 Adds a switch for each app with the given name. see **App element**
 * `timeout`: Timeout to access to your PS4. **Default: 5000ms**
+* `bindAddress`: IP to bind to if your host has multiple network interfaces

 ### Global element
 *Optional fields*